-For projects involving construction/civil works:
+RecommendationsFor projects involving construction/civil works:

-Contractors will develop specific procedures or plans so that adequate precautions are in place to prevent or minimize an outbreak of COVID-19, and what should be done if a worker gets sick:
+Contractors will develop specific procedures or plans so that adequate precautions are in place to prevent or minimize an outbreak of COVID-19, but at present there is no outbreak of COVID-19 in the sub-project area.
+If COVID-19 or any others Diseases outbreak again what should be done if a worker gets sick.:

-- DPHE has oriented the contractor and labor on Covid-19 management including OHS (Occupational Health Safety - Assessing the characteristics of the workforce, including those with underlying health issues or who may be otherwise at risk - Confirming workers are fit for work, to include temperature testing and refusing entry to sick workers - Considering ways to minimize entry/exit to site or the workplace, and limiting contact between workers and the community/general public - Training workers on hygiene and other preventative measures, and implementing a communication strategy for regular updates on COVID-19 related issues and the status of affected workers - Treatment of workers who are or should be self-isolating and/or are displaying symptoms - Assessing risks to continuity of supplies of medicine, water, fuel, food and PPE, taking into account international, national and local supply chains - · Reduction, storage and disposal of medical waste - Adjustments to work practices, to reduce the number of workers and increase social distancing - Expanding health facilities on-site compared to usual levels, developing relationships with local health care facilities and organize for the treatment of sick workers - Building worker accommodations further apart, or having one worker accommodation in a more isolated area, which may be easily converted to quarantine and treatment facilities, if needed - Establishing a procedure to follow if a worker becomes sick (following WHO guidelines) - Implementing a communication strategy with the community, community leaders and local government in relation to COVID-19 issues on the site. - For supporting health facilities, plans or procedures will be in place to address the following issues: - Obtaining adequate supplies of medical PPE, including gowns, aprons, curtains; medical masks and respirators (N95 or FFP2); gloves (medical, and heavy duty for cleaners); eye protection (goggles or face screens); hand washing soap and sanitizer; and effective cleaning equipment.
+- DPHE has oriented the contractor and labor on Covid-19 management including OHS (Occupational Health Safety). - Assessing the characteristics of the workforce, including those with underlying health issues or who may be otherwise at risk - Confirming workers are fit for work, to include temperature testing and refusing entry to sick workers - Considering ways to minimize entry/exit to site or the workplace, and limiting contact between workers and the community/general public - Training workers on hygiene and other preventative measures, and implementing a communication strategy for regular updates on COVID-19 related issues and the status of affected workers - Treatment of workers who are or should be self-isolating and/or are displaying symptoms - Assessing risks to continuity of supplies of medicine, water, fuel, food and PPE, taking into account international, national and local supply chains - Reduction, storage and disposal of medical waste - Adjustments to work practices, to reduce the number of workers and increase social distancing - Expanding health facilities on-site compared to usual levels, developing relationships with local health care facilities and organize for the treatment of sick workers - Building worker accommodations further apart, or having one worker accommodation in a more isolated area, which may be easily converted to quarantine and treatment facilities, if needed - Establishing a procedure to follow if a worker becomes sick (following WHO guidelines) - Implementing a communication strategy with the community, community leaders and local government in relation to COVID-19 issues on the site. - For supporting health facilities, plans or procedures will be in place to address the following issues: - Obtaining adequate supplies of medical PPE, including gowns, aprons, curtains; medical masks and respirators (N95 or FFP2); gloves (medical, and heavy duty for cleaners); eye protection (goggles or face screens); hand washing soap and sanitizer; and effective cleaning equipment.

 Where relevant PPE cannot be obtained, the plan should consider viable alternatives, such as cloth masks, alcohol-based cleansers, hot water for cleaning and extra handwashing facilities, until such time as the supplies are available